kmb8043/challenge-01/README.md

 ## Overview ##

-This is a site for the marketing agency Horiseon.
-For this challenge I was give an existing code with a goal to optimize the site.
+This is a website for the marketing agency, Horiseon.
+For this challenge, I was given an existing code with a goal to optimize the website.

-## Discription ##
+## Description ##

-The site was already up and running, it only needed a little sprusing up to fix the language and a navigation error.
+The website was already up and running.
+I fixed the HTML language and a navigation errors to opimize the website.
 My goal was to make the HTML easier to read.
-I did this by replacing some of the language in the HTML; replacing the non-semantic language with semantic.
+I did this by making changes to the language in the HTML.
+I removed the non-semantic tags and replaced them with semantic.
-I also organized the CSS and added in comments.
-The comments made the CSS easier to navigate through.
+I added comments in the CSS making it easier to navigate and read.

- ## Mock-up ##
+ ## Usage ##

+Horiseon is an agency marketing website with information on how to grow and market your company.

  ![image](https://github.com/kmb8043/challenge-01/assets/147110705/92726138-a6a0-4bb7-af65-a3568f69701c)

-## Link to deploy ##
+## Link to the site ##

-Link to the site:
 https://kmb8043.github.io/challenge-01/

-## Usage ##

-This is a marketing agency site with information on how to market your company.

 ## Licence ##
 MIT